-- in combination with pemetrexed and platinum chemotherapy, as first-line treatment of adult patients with unresectable advanced or metastatic MPM.
-(1.3) - Head and Neck Squamous Cell Cancer (HNSCC) - in combination with platinum and FU for the first-line treatment of patients with metastatic or with unresectable, recurrent HNSCC.
+- for the treatment of adult patients with resectable locally advanced HNSCC whose tumors express PD-L1 [Combined Positive Score (CPS) ≥1] as determined by an FDA-approved test, as a single agent as neoadjuvant treatment, continued as adjuvant treatment in combination with radiotherapy (RT) with or without cisplatin and then as a single agent.
+(1.4) - in combination with platinum and FU for the first-line treatment of patients with metastatic or with unresectable, recurrent HNSCC.
 (1.4) - as a single agent for the first-line treatment of patients with metastatic or with unresectable, recurrent HNSCC whose tumors express PD-L1 [Combined Positive Score (CPS) ≥1] as determined by an FDA-approved test.
 (1.4, 2.1) - as a single agent for the treatment of patients with recurrent or metastatic HNSCC with disease progression on or after platinum-containing chemotherapy.
 (1.4)